oliverwilms/jupyter-for-money/README.md

 # jupyter-for-money

 Lately I reviewed many apps dealing with AI and I came across workshop-llm.
 I got inspired so that I wanted to create a Jupyter Notebook for analyzing personal financial data.
 I saw that I needed a CSV input file.
 My data is in Excel workbook with many sheets.
-I am not aware of any tool to export multiple sheets into a CSV file.
+I am not aware of any tool to export multiple sheets into a single CSV file.

 ## excel-java-iris